Nycto/PicoModal/README.md

   });
 ```

-To generate custom close button do this:
+To use custom HTML for the close button, do this:
 ([Run this code](http://jsfiddle.net/emSBr/))

 ```javascript